2009 WTA Tour: Singles

 After a strong clay season, Safina was the favourite to win her first Grand Slam at the French Open, and she eventually moved through to the finals in the top half.
 On the bottom half, Kuznetsova came through, beating Serena Williams in the quarterfinals, to set up the third meeting between the two during the clay season.
 With Safina heavily favoured, Kuznetsova won the title for her second Grand Slam title in singles, and first since the US Open in 2004.
-Elsewhere, in a fortnight of surprises, Dominika Cibulková reached her first Grand Slam semifinal, beating Maria Sharapova in the quarterfinals, who was returning from a lengthy lay-off from shoulder surgery recovery.
-Samantha Stosur also reached her first Grand Slam semifinal, taking down Elena Dementieva in the second round.
-Defending champion Ana Ivanovic lost to Azarenka in the fourth round, a loss which dropped her out of the top 10 in the world.
+Elsewhere, in a fortnight of surprises, Slovak Dominika Cibulková reached her first Grand Slam semifinal, beating Maria Sharapova in the quarterfinals, who was returning from a lengthy lay-off from shoulder surgery recovery.
+Australian Samantha Stosur also reached her first Grand Slam semifinal, taking down Dementieva in the second round.
+Last year's defending champion Ivanovic lost to Azarenka in the fourth round, a loss which dropped her out of the top 10 in the world.

 The top four seeds all reached the semifinals at Wimbledon, the first time it had happened since 2006.
-The first week did, however, see French Open champion Kuznetsova upset by Sabine Lisicki on her way to her first Grand Slam quarterfinal, and Janković lose to American teenager Melanie Oudin.
+The first week did, however, recent French Open champion Kuznetsova upset by German Sabine Lisicki on her way to her first Grand Slam quarterfinal, and Janković would lose to American teenager Melanie Oudin.
 The semifinals were direct contrasts to each other, with Venus Williams thrashing Safina in the top half semifinal, and Serena Williams beating Dementieva in an epic 8–6 in the third encounter.
 The final was the fourth all-Williams Wimbledon final, and the second in a row.
 Serena avenged her loss to Venus in last year's final to win her third Wimbledon title, first since 2003, and eleventh Grand Slam title overall.

 The US Open Series turned out to be an open race, with five different champions being crowned at the tournaments.
-Eventually, it went to Toronto champion Elena Dementieva, who also reached the semifinals in Cincinnati and Stanford.
-Flavia Pennetta finished second after winning Los Angeles and reaching the semifinals in Cincinnati and New Haven, results which saw her break into the top 10.
-Cincinnati champion Jelena Janković came third.
-Also during the summer hardcourt season, Kim Clijsters made her return to competitive tennis in Cincinnati after giving birth.
+Eventually, it went to Toronto champion Dementieva, who also reached the semifinals in Cincinnati and Stanford.
+Italian Flavia Pennetta finished second after winning Los Angeles and reaching the semifinals in Cincinnati and New Haven, results which saw her break into the top 10.
+Cincinnati champion Janković came third.
+Also during the summer hardcourt season, unranked Belgian Kim Clijsters made her return to competitive tennis in Cincinnati after giving birth.